 As grown adults, we are personally obligated to take responsibility for the dysfunctional behavior that we learned from our early role models.

-Yes, some of our deepest wounds originate from our family, but as adults we are compelled to move from the place of a powerless victim to empowered grown person.
+Yes, some of our deepest wounds originate from our family, but as adults, we are compelled to move from the place of a powerless victim to an empowered grown person.